gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 > * Demo: https://www.reuneker.nl/files/ngram/

 </details>

+I am not sure if this is the right place for n-grams.
+But maybe this is the least wrong.
+I can introduce it as a restriction to get an approximation for both the langauge modeling objective and the chain-rule applied on the joint distribution.

   * General meaning of n-gram:
     * n-gram is a series of n adjacent letters, syllables, or rarely whole words found in a language dataset